atheerhamdan/task1/README.md

 # task1
-A site that converts audio to text and supports the Arabic language And arduino ESP32 segment operation algorithm
+web server speech to text and supports the Arabic language And arduino ESP32 segment operation algorithm

 ## Steps to run the ESP32 segment on the Arduino: